aidoha/aidoha/README.md

 ### Hi there 👋

-I'm Aidyn, Currently I am working as Software Developer at N-iX.
+I'm Aidyn.
+Currently I'm working as Software Developer at N-iX.

-I'm a Frontend Developer skilled in JavaScript, React, Node.js I'm always open to collaborating on projects and innovative/disruptive ideas.
+I'm a Frontend Developer skilled in JavaScript/TypeScript, React/Redux, React-Native, Next.js, Apollo Client, Node.js, Express.js.

+I'm always open to collaborating on projects and innovative/disruptive ideas.

 Find out more about me & feel free to connect with me here: